sammigachuhi/my_django/docs/05-base-template.md

 As you saw previously, each Django project can consist of multiple apps that handle separate logic, and each app contains its own `templates/` directory to store HTML templates related to the application.
 For templates that the whole project shares, it’s a good idea to create a `templates/` directory in the root directory.
 That's why we are creating the `templates/` directory inside our `sanitation` project directory.

 Instead of having to import Bootstrap styles into every app, you can create a template or set of templates that all the apps share.
-As long as Django knows to look for templates in this new shared directory, it can save a lot of repeated styles.
+As long as Django knows it should look for templates in this new shared directory, it can save a lot of repeated styles.

 ## Adding bootstrap

-Inside base.html, add the following lines of code:
+Inside `base.html`, add the following lines of code:

 ```
 <!DOCTYPE html>